runawayhorse001/DatamingTutorial/doc/comparison.rst

 My Opinions
 +++++++++++
-In my opinion, **R** and **Python** are both choice.
+In my opinion, **R** and **Python** are both choices.
 Since they are open-source softwares (open-source is always good in my eyes) and are free to download.
 If you are a beginer without any programming experience and only want to do some data analysis, I would definitely suggest to use **R**.
 Otherwise, I would suggest to use both.